lsst/citizen-science/index.rst

 Documentation project information
 =================================

-Information on this documentation project and how to contribute to it.
+Below includes information on this documentation project and how to contribute to it.

 .. toctree::
     :maxdepth: 2